Daniel’s Prophecy of the Seventy Sevens (Daniel 9:24-27)

 Why, if the “he” of verse 27 is Christ, does the angel again point to his death here (“He will bring an end to sacrifice and offering”), when, in verse 26, he has already spoken of the (alleged) destruction of Herod’s city and sanctuary?

-Why, if this is Christ, will he establish a covenant with many only for one seven, rather than forever (v.
-27)?
+Why, if this is Christ, will he establish a covenant with many only for one week, rather than forever (27)?

-Why is the prophecy silent as to what occurs in the last half of the seventieth seven, after Christ brings an end to sacrifice and offering (v.
-27)?
+Why is the prophecy silent as to what occurs in the last half of the seventieth seven, after Christ brings an end to sacrifice and offering (27)?

 And why does it conclude with such a great emphasis upon the destruction of the temple?
 Is this not an odd way of wrapping up a divine revelation meant to unveil the Messianic restoration of all things!